 Spiritual Integration (6 hours)

-COUN 561 Spirituality and Clinical Praxis 3
+GCEP 561 Spirituality and Clinical Praxis 3

-COUN 577 Images of God 1
+GCEP 577 Images of God 1

-COUN 578 Shame and Grace 1
+GCEP 578 Shame and Grace 1

-COUN 579 Spiritual Identity 1
+GCEP 579 Spiritual Identity 1

+,

-Counseling Core (43 hours)
+Counseling Core (44 hours)

+GCEP 500 Introduction to Couple and Family Therapy 3

-COUN 501 Principles and Techniques of 3
+GCEP 501 Principles and Techniques of Counseling 3

-Counseling
+GCEP 502 Clinical Practicum 3

-COUN 510 Human Growth and Development 3
+GCEP 510 Human Growth and Development 3

-COUN 520 Personality and Counseling Theory 3
+GCEP 520 Personality and Counseling Theory 3

-COUN 530 Psychopathology and Appraisal 3
+GCEP 530 Psychopathology and Appraisal 3

+GCEP 534 Human Sexuality 2

-COUN 540 Professional Orientation 3
+GCEP 540 Professional Orientation 3

-COUN 550 Group Theory and Therapy 3
+GCEP 550 Group Theory and Therapy 3

-COUN 563 Clinical Practicum 3
+GCEP 554 Addictions 2

-COUN 566 Research Methods and Statistics 2
+GCEP 566 Research Methods and Statistics 2

-COUN 567 Cultural Foundations and Social Justice 3
+GCEP 567 Cultural Foundations and Social Justice 3

-COUN 570 Lifestyle and Career Development 3
+GCEP 570 Lifestyle and Career Development 2

-COUN 571 Test and Assessment in Counseling 2
+GCEP 571 Tests and Assessments 2

-COUN 587 Psychopharmacology and Interpersonal 1
+GCEP 587 Interpersonal Neurobiology and Pharmacology 1

-Neurobiology

-COUN 588 Clinical Portfolio 1
+GCEP 588 Clinical Portfolio 1

-COUN 597 Treatment Planning I 1
+GCEP 597 Treatment Planning I 1

-COUN 598 Treatment Planning II 1
+GCEP 598 Treatment Planning II 1

-MMFT 500 Introduction to Couple and Family 3

-Therapy

-MMFT 534 Human Sexuality 3

-Students must select one of the following courses:
+Students must select 3 credits of electives from any additional GCEP coursew ork 3

-MMFT 514 Couple Therapy 3

-MMFT 524 Family Therapy 3

-MMFT 580 Play Therapy 3

-, .,

 Clinical Internship (6 hours)

-COUN 592 Clinical Internship 3
+GCEP 592 Clinical Internship 3

-COUN 593 Clinical Internship 3
+GCEP 593 Clinical Internship 3

-Notes:

-,

-• Students are expected to follow the sequence COUN 592, COUN 593 beginning with the fall semester of the final year.
-Students who begin internship in the summer will register for COUN 591 for an additional 2 hours, but will still need to register for and attend fall and spring internship.
+• Students are expected to follow the sequence GCEP 592, GCEP 593 beginning with the fall semester of the final year.
+Students who begin internship in the summer will register for GCEP 591 for an additional 2 hours (and GCEP 596 for one additional hour), but will still need to register for and attend fall and spring internship.
+Students who continue internship into the following summer will register for GCEP 594 for an additional 2 hours (and GCEP 599 for an additional hour).

-Master of Arts in Marriage and Family Therapy
+Master of Arts in Marriage, Couple, and Family Counseling